dracor-org/itadracor/README.md

 # ItaDraCor
 ## Corpus Description
-The **Ita**lian **Dra**ma **Cor**pus contains 139 original Italian plays, retrieved from [Biblioteca Italiana](http://www.bibliotecaitaliana.it/).
+The **Ita**lian **Dra**ma **Cor**pus contains 157 original Italian plays, mostly retrieved from [Biblioteca Italiana](http://www.bibliotecaitaliana.it/).
 They were originally encoded in [TEI P4](https://www.tei-c.org/Vault/P4/) and updated by us to [TEI P5](https://tei-c.org/guidelines/p5/).
 We did some other minor adjustments so they can be connected to the DraCor portal, where they are now ready to be used by researchers (https://dracor.org/ita).
 Adjustments are documented in the changelog below.

 Actually, 171 items are categorised as "Letteratura teatrale" in Biblioteca Italiana's catalogue, but 32 were not imported, because: